 Melissa Moore received her PhD in biological chemistry from the Massachusetts Institute of Technology.
 She became interested in understanding RNA splicing during a post-doc with Phillip Sharp, also at MIT.
 Since then, Moore has spent much of her career working on the spliceosome and other mysteries of RNA processing.
-Currently, Moore is a Howard Hughes Medical Institute Investigator, a Professor of Biochemistry and Molecular Pharmacology, and co-director of the RNA Therapeutics Institute at the University of Massachusetts Medical School.
+Moore was a Howard Hughes Medical Institute Investigator from 1997-2016.
+She is now Chief Scientific Officer at Moderna Therapeutics in Cambridge, MA, and is a part-time faculty member at the University of Massachusetts Medical School.

 » » Melissa Moore